WordPress/hosting-handbook/contributor-day.md

 #### Tools

+To work on this project yo will need:

 - A GitHub account
 - A text / PHP editor

+#### Help

+If help is needed, please ask in the [#hosting-community](https://wordpress.slack.com/archives/hosting-community) channel or contact [@pfefferle](https://profiles.wordpress.org/pfefferle/).

 ### Advanced Admin Handbook

 #### What

+This new documentation is proposed as advanced regarding what currently exists for end users ([UserHub / Support](https://wordpress.org/support/)), with the goal that the documentation for users is free of advanced technical material, and that the documentation for developers ([DevHub](https://developer.wordpress.org/)) is very differentiated between what is development, and what are advanced development or system configurations.

 #### How

+Although we are still in a first step, if you know of other WordPress content that could be in this Handbook, please [open an issue](https://github.com/WordPress/Documentation-Issue-Tracker/issues) and discuss it with the Documentation team.
+Please use the label ["advanced administration"](https://github.com/WordPress/Documentation-Issue-Tracker/labels/advanced%20administration).

+If you want to help launch the Handbook as soon as possible, [please take an issue and work on it](https://github.com/zzap/WordPress-Advanced-administration-handbook/issues).
+You can comment on the site itself if you have any questions, suggestions or improvements.

 #### Tools

+To work on this project yo will need:

+- A GitHub account
+- A text / Markdown editor

+#### Help

+If help is needed, please ask in the [#docs](https://wordpress.slack.com/archives/docs), [#hosting-community](https://wordpress.slack.com/archives/hosting-community) channel or contact [@JavierCasares](https://profiles.wordpress.org/javiercasares/), [@lucp](https://profiles.wordpress.org/lucp/), [@milana_cap](https://profiles.wordpress.org/milana_cap/).

 ## Changelog